128technology/docs/docs/intro_installation_quickstart_mist_aws.md

 :::important
 When logging to the Linux instance via SSH use `t128` as the username and the SSH public key of the IAM user provided in the template.
 If a template of the Bring Your Own License image was used, SSH to the EC2 instance using `t128` as the username as indicated in the `SSHLogin` field.
 Launch the software installation process with the command `sudo install-ssr`.
-If a template from a Private or Hourly image was used, you can login to the application via HTTPs as indicated in the `HTTPSLogin` fields respectively, the username is "admin" and the password is 128Tadmin.
+If a template from a Private or Hourly image was used, you can login to the application via HTTPs as indicated in the `HTTPSLogin` fields respectively, the username is **admin** and the password is 128Tadmin.
 :::

 ## Deploying a Router without Templates